LiliBag/selling_price_calculator/README.md

 # selling_price_calculator
 An electronics company sells circuit boards at a particular percent profit.
-Write a program that reads the percent profit and the cost of a circuit board, calculates the selling price of the circuit board and displays the selling price on the screen.
+A program reads the percent profit and the cost of a circuit board, calculates the selling price of the circuit board and displays the selling price on the screen.
+Written in C++